Amber-colored bonded manifold created from ultem plastic

 How We Make Bonded Manifolds

 We start by machining the source material into the exact configuration the client needs.
-Next, the pieces are bonded together into one solid piece using the appropriate pressure, heat, and time.
+Next, we bond those pieces together into one solid piece using the appropriate pressure, heat, and time.
 Then, we finish the manifold by placing mounting and porting holes using external machining techniques.

 Our low-pressure bonded channels keep their shape under pressures of up to 150 psi.
-The channels are almost invisible and can be relied on permanently.
+Generally, the channels are almost invisible and stand up to long-term use.

 Why Do You Want A Bonded Manifold From Controlled Fluidics?